RunDevelopment/DS3TexUp/Upscaling.md

 ## Reflective (_r)

-- `4x-UltraSharp`
+- `4x-UltraSharp` 50% + `4x_UniversalUpscalerV2-Neutral_115000_swaG` 50%

 These maps aren't very noisy and this model seems to produce good results.
-Since `4x-UltraSharp` also does most of the heavy lifting for albedo maps, the fine details and structures it generates line up.
+Since this model also does most of the heavy lifting for albedo maps, the fine details and structures it generates line up.

+## Shininess (_s)

+- `4x-UltraSharp` 50% + `4x_UniversalUpscalerV2-Neutral_115000_swaG` 50%

+Shininess is has a similar function to gloss (so similar that I haven't figured out the difference yet) however, the shininess map is its own texture and doesn't suffer from heavy compression artifacts as a result.

 ## Emissive (_em)